cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 AI is naturally divergent (it generates many options).
 Humans must become intentionally convergent (we choose).

-This is also why the “creative journey” matters, not just the destination.
+This is also why the creative journey matters, not just the destination.
 Use AI, but use it like a power tool.
 Great for cutting wood.
 Terrible at deciding what house you should build.